 If an underactive thyroid is left untreated for a prolonged period of time, more serious symptoms will develop as the condition advances, such as cardiovascular disease and raised cholesterol.

 An underactive thyroid is a lifelong condition, so you will probably need to take levothyroxine for the rest of your life.

 It’s important for the health of you and your baby that an underactive thyroid is treated properly before you become pregnant.

 An annual blood test to screen for an underactive thyroid is recommended for individuals with this condition.

 Current research tells us that the best diet for an underactive thyroid is one that contains whole foods, is high in protein, and naturally rich in iodine and selenium.

-Seaweeds like kelp are an excellent natural source of iodine, whilst

-	Selenium can be found in Brazil nuts, cod and mustard seeds – 3 to 5 Brazil

-	nuts each day provides plenty of selenium for proper thyroid function.
+Seaweeds like kelp are an excellent natural source of iodine, whilst Selenium can be found in Brazil nuts, cod and mustard seeds – 3 to 5 Brazil nuts each day provides plenty of selenium for proper thyroid function.

-	I am at the beginning of my thyroid education and am hoping that this small

-	dose of Levothyroxine will be enough to return my hormone levels to normal.
+I still feel I need to educate myself about my thyroid condition but can report that this small dose of Levothyroxine seems to have been enough to return my hormone levels to normal.

 Have you been diagnosed with an underactive thyroid?
-I would love to hear

-	your experiences and the lifestyle changes you have made to cope with this
+I would love to hear your experiences and the lifestyle changes you have made to cope with this condition.

-	condition.